TonnyBlank/TonnyBlank/README.md

 ---

 ## 🚀 About Me
-🎓 **Currently studying Computer Science at Masinde Muliro University of Science and Technology (MMUST).**
+🎓 **Currently pursuing a degree in Computer Science at Masinde Muliro University of Science and Technology(MMUST) .**

 ---